 Who to see

 An ophthalmologist who specializes in problems with the retina and macula can diagnose which type of AMD you have.
-Also, laser surgery and medicine injections for wet AMD are done by an ophthalmologist.
+Also, several treatments such as medicine injections for wet AMD are done by an ophthalmologist.

 To prepare for your appointment, see the topic Making the Most of Your Appointment .